WordPress/gutenberg/packages/components/src/navigation/README.md

 The unique identifier of the menu.
 The root menu can omit this, and it will default to "root"; all other menus need to specify it.

+### onSearch

+-   Type: `function`
+-   Required: No

+When `hasSearch` is active, this function handles the search input's `onChange` event, making it controlled from the outside.
+It requires setting the `search` prop as well.

 ### `parentMenu`

 -   Type: `string`